 Drywall patches, texture removal, skim coating and texturing, and installation

 Gutter sealing, replacement and installation

-In today’s context, LIME is a high-end residential & commercial interior & exterior painting and contracting provider.
-As you’ve progressed through LIME’s growth, which sets the tone for quality, you’ve seen the progression from paint to coatings and contracting.
+In today’s context, LIME is a high-end residential and commercial interior and exterior painting and contracting provider.
+As you’ve read the progression of LIME’s growth, which sets the tone for quality, you’ve seen the progression from paint to coatings and contracting.
 LIME is a paint company that does much more than paint.
-At the core, LIME is designed to do the job right as well as to provide the customer with maximum value in a consistent and reliable fashion.
-This process is made turnkey via the advisor model.
+At its core, LIME is designed to do the job right as well as to provide the customer with maximum value in a consistent and reliable fashion.
+This process is made turnkey via the Advisor Model.

-Would you rather pay more to get more for a service that was intended to improve one of your highest or highest valued assets?
+Wouldn’t you rather pay more to get more for a service that was intended to improve one of your highest-valued assets?